An Introduction to experiential learning

 golf course architecture in the finger lakes

 You'll get off campus right away to explore some architecturally significant golf course designs here in the Finger Lakes by Donald Ross and Robert Trent Jones.
 While appreciating their beauty and splendor, you’ll engage in some key conceptual questions: What were the basic design elements and fundamental principles of classically designed golf courses, including their magnificent club houses?
 What was the GOLFING EXPERIENCE their designers were trying to create?
 How is designing a golf course like solving a puzzle?
-As a group, you’ll wrap up the SPARK! adventure making posters featuring images- photos and drawings- of golf courses seen in a new light, and maybe actually play a few holes!
+As a group, you’ll wrap up the Spark! adventure making posters featuring images- photos and drawings- of golf courses seen in a new light, and maybe actually play a few holes!

 leadership, culture & Community: HWS athletics